CristinaVolk/graph-matrix-visualisation/README.md

 ### Arranging nodes:

-The function applies to the chapters that has more than 2 nodes, based on this assumption, the chapters № 6 and 9 have not been included in the toolbar.
+The function applies to the chapters that have more than 2 nodes, based on this assumption, the chapters № 6 and 9 have not been included in the toolbar.

 Analysing the network using the switchers to show the maximum co-occurrence allows the users to conclude who is the main character of the book.
 Filtering by frequency checkboxes let the users realize who are less/more important figures in the novel.
 Surreally to understand now developing the application sitting in the cafe named Victor Hugo.